GoogleCloudPlatform/cloud-sql-python-connector/README.md

     # ... use SQLAlchemy engine normally
 ```

+### Automatic failover using DNS domain names

+> [!NOTE]
+>
+> Usage of the `asyncpg` driver does not currently support automatic failover.

+When the connector is configured using a domain name, the connector will
+periodically check if the DNS record for an instance changes.
+When the connector
+detects that the domain name refers to a different instance, the connector will
+close all open connections to the old instance.
+Subsequent connection attempts
+will be directed to the new instance.

+For example: suppose application is configured to connect using the
+domain name `prod-db.mycompany.example.com`.
+Initially the private DNS
+zone has a TXT record with the value `my-project:region:my-instance`.
+The
+application establishes connections to the `my-project:region:my-instance`
+Cloud SQL instance.

+Then, to reconfigure the application to use a different database
+instance, change the value of the `prod-db.mycompany.example.com` DNS record
+from `my-project:region:my-instance` to `my-project:other-region:my-instance-2`

+The connector inside the application detects the change to this
+DNS record.
+Now, when the application connects to its database using the
+domain name `prod-db.mycompany.example.com`, it will connect to the
+`my-project:other-region:my-instance-2` Cloud SQL instance.

+The connector will automatically close all existing connections to
+`my-project:region:my-instance`.
+This will force the connection pools to
+establish new connections.
+Also, it may cause database queries in progress
+to fail.

+The connector will poll for changes to the DNS name every 30 seconds by default.
+You may configure the frequency of the connections using the Connector's
+`failover_period` argument (i.e. `Connector(failover_period=60`).
+When this is
+set to 0, the connector will disable polling and only check if the DNS record
+changed when it is creating a new connection.

 ### Using the Python Connector with Python Web Frameworks

 The Python Connector can be used alongside popular Python web frameworks such